 - Metacam (generic name feloxicam)

-Vets will sometimes recommend over-the-counter aspirin for dogs, particularly those with osteoarthritis or musculoskeletal inflammation.
-However, aspirin can have serious side effects if given incorrectly, so you should still talk to a vet first to determine whether or not it’s the right choice for your pet.
+Vets will sometimes recommend over-the-counter aspirin or baby aspirin for dogs, particularly those with osteoarthritis or musculoskeletal inflammation.
+However, aspirin can have serious side effects if given incorrectly, so you should still talk to the vet first to determine whether or not it’s the best choices for your dog’s health.

 - Gabapentin treats nerve pain and is often prescribed to dogs as a mild sedative or for seizure management, in addition to being used for pain relief.